What do I need to know when buying property in Portugal?

 When we asked expats what advice they would give a foreigner before buying a property in Portugal, they said...

 "Last Fall, we looked in Cascais and other costal towns near Lisbon and in the Algarve.
 We did purchase a property.
 Since then, we learned a few things that may be helpful to you.
 1. There is no MLS equivalent.
 Different companies have different sources of properties for sale.
 2. Work with more than one real estate agent at the same time.
 3. Make sure your agent is licensed.
 4. If looking at other than new construction, check for mold and mildew build up, insulation adequacy, Heating and a/c availability.
 All new construction we looked at was well built and majority had a/c.
 5. It doesn't hurt to make an offer, even if the real estate agent says the owner won't sell below list.
 One thing you might do is purchase health insurance for your trip.
 Your US health insurance most likely won't cover you.
 Something you need to check.
-We ended up buying GeoBlue (tied in with Blue Cross) for our stay in Portugal," mentioned another expat when asked about moving to Portugal.
+We ended up buying GeoBlue (tied in with Blue Cross) for our stay in Portugal," explained one expat living in Portugal.

 Please login to continue reading this article.